LuisSeoane/LuisSeoane.github.io/_pages/Research.md

 <br/>
 <h1>Work in Progress</h1>

-<strong>State-Enacted Universal School Meal Policies and Household Grocery Spending and Purchases</strong><br/>
+<strong>Effects of Statewide Universal School Meal Policies on Household Grocery Spending and Food Purchasing Patterns</strong><br/>
 with
 <a href="https://are.uconn.edu/person/tatiana-andreyeva/" target="_blank" rel="noopener">Tatiana Andreyeva</a>,
 <a href="https://are.uconn.edu/person/mengji-li/" target="_blank" rel="noopener">Mengjie Li</a>,